xverse-engine/XV3DGS-UEPlugin/README.md

 The default value for 'VisWhichLOD' is -1, indicating the use of our automatic switching algorithm.
 Other values force the use of a specific LOD level.
 For example, 0 represents LOD0, where the nearest one million points will be shown.

-There are demonstrations showing the results of different LODs at the same position.
+Demonstrations are showing the results of different LODs at the same position.

 Each level of LOD points number is one-tenth of the previous level.